AmokSolderer/APC/DOC/HowToStart.md

 First you should know what you're dealing with, so take a look at the [APC schematics](https://github.com/AmokSolderer/APC/blob/master/DOC/Hardware/APC_schematics.pdf).
 I have tried to design the hardware simple and straightforward, that means with a bit of hardware knowledge it shouldn't be a problem for you to understand how it works.

 In the schematics the names of the connectors are given for System7 and System11, but the System7 names are also valid for System3 - 6 and the System11 names match to System9.
 The following picture should help you to determine where the various connectors belong.
+The direction of the Molex connectors is printed on the boards and also visible in the picture below: the friction lock belongs to the side where the additional thin line is drawn.
 The solenoid GND connector of Sys11 games (1J13) has only 4 pins, in the picture it is marked as a black rectangle.
 The X symbols indicate which pins have to be removed.

 ![APC connectors](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC_Connectors.png)